midnightntwrk/midnight-architecture/specification/Metadata.md

 ### Metadata canonicalization

 1. Remove `signatures` field (so that each signature can be added and verified independently)
-2. Canonicalize remainder according to [RFC8785](https://www.rfc-editor.org/rfc/rfc8785)
+2. Canonicalize remainder according to [RFC 8785](https://www.rfc-editor.org/rfc/rfc8785)

 ### Signing metadata